cow2323/JavaSynth/README.md

 # JavaSynth
-A Polyphonic Synth based on JSynth.
-Featuring GUI
+A Polyphonic Synth based on JSynth